 - Requests for SC4 official/non-official academic transcripts

-Admission to SC4 is open to all applicants who are high school graduates and those who have successfully completed the General Education Development (GED) diploma.
+Admission to SC4 is open to all applicants who are high school graduates and those who have successfully completed the General Education Development (GED) test.
 In addition, students who have stopped attending high school, as well as home schooled students, are eligible for admission if their high school class has graduated by their intended semester of enrollment.
 Students seeking admission prior to high school graduation may be admitted on a semester by semester basis as a guest student.

 SC4 strongly encourages students to submit a Social Security Number on the application for admission.
 The Social Security Number is used as the single unique identifier that facilitates the coordination of a student’s academic record, especially those submitted by external institutions.
 Without the Social Security Number, the college cannot provide tuition-related Federal Tax Credit information, award federal/state financial aid and may have difficulty providing the accurate coordination of academic records.